 It is worth speaking to an expert who can plan an itinerary to help you skip the COVID-19 hotspots and go off the beaten path.

 The answer is a qualified “yes” – if you can make sure that you follow proper disinfection procedures, and with the right amount of planning and research, you can indeed safely travel across the US.
 In order to increase your safety, it is worth speaking to a Travel Consultant to plan your trip with trusted partners who can provide itineraries that skip the hot spots and provide experiences off the beaten path.
+Or visit our COVID-19 FAQ page to see our responses to commonly asked questions.

 Some destinations lend themselves to safer travel as well.
 For example, a glamping holiday in Wyoming and South Dakota features just the sort of sprawling outdoors landscape that makes it easy to enjoy sightseeing without crowds.
 Or explore the incredible red rock formations throughout the southwestern state of Utah, with relaxing stops at our recommended lodge and resort partners.
 Whatever your destination, the open road beckons!